neillock/AI_ML_Workshops/lab-1-Building_Chat_Bots_With_Lex/README.md

 # Conclusion

 In this lab you have learned the basic operations to manage a Lex bot.
 First, you created a bot, then you defined intents and slot types.
 Finally you defined a Lambda function and attached it to your chatbot.

+We will be continuing on from this Lab in the second Lab so please do not delete the Bot you have created in this exercise.